Quick Start Instructions

 Install cluster nodes.

-is up and running the rest of the nodes can be installed and connected to the LAN switch, so they can obtain automatic network configuration via DHCP.
+is up and running the rest of the nodes can be installed and connected to the LAN switch.

 Install Raspberry PI nodes

-Install Operating System on Raspberry Pi nodes node1-6
+Install Operating System on Raspberry Pi nodes node2-6

 Follow the installation procedure indicated in “Ubuntu OS Installation” using the corresponding cloud-init configuration files (user-data